mehmetbayik/Skin-Cancer-Prediction-Deep-Learning/README.md

 ## Coverage of the repository

 ### HW1
-Probability Review and Naive Bayes
+Probability Review and Naive Bayes Classifier from scratch.

 ### HW2
-PCA, Multinomial Logistic Regression.
+PCA, Multinomial Logistic Regression from scratch.

 ### HW3
 Convolutional Neural Networks using PyTorch.